dvdmtw98/dvdmtw98/README.md

 ## // About me

+- 🏫 I am currently working towards my Masters degree in Cyber Security
-- 🌱 Interested in learning about Cloud, Networking and Information Security
+- 🌱 Interested in learning about Cyber Security, Programming, Cloud and Networking
 - 🌍 In my free time I enjoy watching movies, reading books and learning about different cultures
-- ⚡ I like to write articles on various technology-related topics which can be on [Source Code](https://blog.davidvarghese.dev) and [Medium](https://medium.com/@david-varghese)
+- 📝 I like to write articles on various technology-related topics which can be on [Source Code](https://blog.davidvarghese.dev) and [Medium](https://medium.com/@david-varghese)
-- 📝 Additionally, I also have a site [Digital Archive](https://notes.davidvarghese.dev) which houses notes and cheatsheets on various topics
+- 📒 Additionally, I also have a site [Digital Archive](https://notes.davidvarghese.dev) which houses notes and cheatsheets on various topics

 ## // Quote of the day